ministryofjustice/opg-use-an-lpa/scripts/duplicate-accounts/README.md

 # merge accounts - users with more than one account with same one login subject

-Combine accounts that have the same one login subject in a way that retains the added LPAs and active share codes.
+Merge duplicate ActorUsers accounts that share the same One Login identity, while preserving LPAs and Viewer Codes.

 ### What the script does
-This is a one-off migration script for merging duplicate ActorUsers records based on shared One Login identity.
+This is a one-off migration script designed to safely merge duplicate user accounts in DynamoDB.

-The script:
+It follows a plan → review → execute workflow and uses S3 for persistence, allowing execution from different environments and safe resumption.

+### What the script does:

+For each duplicate identity group:

-1. finds duplicate accounts by Identity
+1. Identifies duplicate users by Identity
-2. selects the most recently logged-in account as primary
+2. Selects a primary user (most recent login)
-3. merges UserLpaActorMap rows
+3. Collects all UserLpaActorMap mappings
+4. Resolves duplicate mappings (same ActorId + LPA)
-4. repoints ViewerCodes where required
+5. Repoints ViewerCodes where necessary
+6. Moves canonical mappings to the primary user
+7. Deletes:
+   - duplicate mappings
-5. deletes duplicate mappings and secondary accounts
+   - secondary user accounts
-6. supports dry-run and execute modes
-7. Setup for containerising and running the script
+8. Tracks progress using S3 checkpoints

 ### Prerequisites
     Docker installed